 Synopsis: Disabled from trade compensation.
 Creates disabled from

 trade compensation.
 Provides that an employee who: (1) has an injury

-that results in a temporary total disability or a permanent partial
+that results in a temporary total disability or a temporary partial

-impairment; (2) is capable of performing work with limitations or
+impairment; and (2) is capable of performing work with permanent

-restrictions that prevent the employee from returning to the position the
+limitations or restrictions that prevent the employee from returning to

-may receive compensation for the difference in average weekly
+receive compensation for the difference in average weekly earnings

-earnings lost.
-Limits disabled from trade compensation to 52
+lost.
+Limits disabled from trade compensation to 52 consecutive weeks

-consecutive weeks or 78 aggregate weeks.
-Provides a cap of $762 per
+or 78 aggregate weeks.
+Provides a cap of $762 per week for disabled

-November 16, 1999, read first time and referred to Committee on Pensions and Labor.
+January 11, 2001, read first time and referred to Committee on Labor and Employment.